 When people talk about visas for Japan, we quickly remember the tourist, study, work and spouse visa.
 What few people know is that there are numerous types of visas that are unknown to Brazilians.
 In this article, we are going to look at the numerous types of Japanese visa that you probably don't know about.

-We will not go into details of how to get the tourist visa in this article because we have already written an article dedicated to it.
-It is worth remembering that the issuance of the Japanese visa is similar, what can change is the documents requested and the time it takes to approve the visa.
+We will not go into detail about how to obtain the tourist visa in this article because we have already written a dedicated article for it.
+It's worth remembering that the issuance of the 日本のビザ is similar; what can change are the requested documents and the time it takes for the visa approval.

 I also find it unnecessary to delve deeper into spouse, student and work visas.
 We will at least try to briefly mention some information about these particular visas.
 I hope you enjoy the article and we look forward to seeing your comments and shares.